fenghang454/fenghang454.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Geotechnical Engineering, supervised by Prof. Zhen-Yu Yin (https://geoinvention.com) at The Hong Kong Polytechnic University.
+I am a PhD student in Geotechnical Engineering at the Hong Kong Polytechnic University.
 I will graduate this September.
 During my PhD, I mainly focused on three aspects: (i) Materials Modeling: developing advanced phase transition constitutive models for the granular and clayey soils, (ii) Computational Geomechanics: implementing these models within the material point method (MPM) to establish a multi-physics numerical framework; (iii) Computational Fluid Dynamics: developing a cut-cell-based MPM for incompressible fluids and a LES-based MPM for turbulent flows.
 All simulation cases are developed using my own Python/MATLAB codes.
 In addition, I integrated the finite element method (FEM) with machine learning (ML) to address foundation bearing capacity problems.

 ## Research Interests

-- Computatioanl geomechanics
+- Computational geomechanics
-- Large deformation simulation (MPM, SPH, and others)
+- Large deformation simulation (CFD, MPM, and SPH)
-- Earth surface physics
+- Earth surface physics (experiments and constitutive modelling)

 ## News